Name of the Goths: Etymology

 It co-existed with an an-stem variant *Gutō(n) (pl. *Gutaniz) observable in such forms as Gutones and gutani.
-The adjective gutniskr ~ gotniskr ('Gothic, Gutnish'), derived from an earlier *gutan-iskaʀ, and with the noun gutnar ~ gotnar ("men"), from *gutaniz, also give evidence of this an-stem formation.
+The adjective gutniskr ~ gotniskr ('Gothic, Gutnish'), derived from an earlier *gutan-iskaʀ, along with the noun gutnar ~ gotnar ('men'), from an earlier *gutaniz, also give evidence of this an-stem formation.

 The ethnonym Geats (or Gauts; Old Norse gautar) stems from Proto-Germanic *Gautōz (sg. *Gautaz), which shares the same etymology and possibly the same meaning as *Gutōz ~ *Gutaniz.
 The root gaut- is also preserved in several Swedish toponyms, such as the river Göta älv and the region Götaland (homeland of the Geats/Gauts), as well as in the mythic progenitor *Gaut (PGmc *Gautaz), attested by Jordanes as Gapt, whom he presents as an ancestor of the Goths.
 The root gut- may also be reflected in Guthalus, a river of Germania mentioned by Pliny the Elder, possibly meaning 'Gothic river'.

 The roots gut- and gaut- are generally considered be related to the Proto-Germanic verb *geutanan, meaning 'to pour' (cf. Goth. giutan), itself derived from the Proto-Indo-European root *ǵʰewd- ('to pour').
-It is not clear, however, whether the name *Gutaz stems from *Gautaz or the other way around, or whether both forms stem directly from the *geutanan.
+It is not clear, however, whether the name *Gutaz stems from *Gautaz or the other way around, or whether both forms stem directly from *geutanan.

 In any case, as Wolfram explains, the recurrence of this name among various groups does not necessarily imply large-scale migrations of a single unified people: "not entire peoples, but small successful clans, the bearers of prestigious traditions, emigrated and became the founders of new gentes".